istlab/Alitheia-Core/4143760-4167562/Assignment1.md

-# IN4189 Software Reengineering - Assignment 1
+# IN4189 Software Reengineering - Reverse Engineering and Detection Report
 By Martijn den Hoedt - 4143760, Anton Bouter - 4167562

 ## Introduction